Creating a Virtual Machine

 6000-6005 for passive mode FTP data connections.
 This port range may be to small in situations where multiple clients attempt to establish data connections at the same time, and may cause connecting clients to experience delays or be completely unable to connect when they request passive data transfers.
 The following explains how to enable a larger port range for passive mode FTP in FileMage Gateway installed on a Microsoft Azure.

-Add Inbound Security Rules
+# Add Virtual Machine Inbound Security Rules

 Log in to Microsoft Azure portal.